imgag/ngs-bits/doc/GSvar/igv_integration.md

 Note: The GSvar port is not changed permanently!
 It affects only the currently running instance of GSvar.

+### BLAT search of other does not work.

+BLAT search tries to access a UCSC webservice over `https`.
+If you are behind a authenticating proxy that uses `basic authentication`, you have to disable `jdk.http.auth.tunneling.disabledSchemes=Basic` in `net.properties` of JDK.

 --

 [back to main page](index.md)